krisk/krisk.github.com/projects/class.md

 {% highlight javascript %}
 var husky = new Dog();
 husky.scare(); // "Dog::I scare you'"
 {% endhighlight %}

-### Decorating

-The ability to decorate instances is quite powerful.
-As an example:

-{% highlight javascript %}
-var Domesticated = function(obj, base) {
-    // Override the instance' scare method
-    obj.scare = function(){
-        console.log('Domesticated::sorry, we dont scare');
-    }

-    // Add a method
-    obj.kneel = function(){}

-    // Bind some custom events
-    $(obj).on('barking', function() {});
-};
-{% endhighlight %}

-From the above, you can see that a decorator is merely a function that expects an instance and the base prototype, both of which are provided by the Class library.
-Within this function, you can override, augment, bind... - that is, decorate, the instance as you please.

-So, back to our husky example.
-To decorate the instance, use `decorate`:

-{% highlight javascript %}
-husky.decorate(Domesticated);
-husky.scare(); // "Domesticated::sorry, we don't scare"
-{% endhighlight %}

 That's it.
 You're done.